|

 Groningen in 2012.
 In her dissertation research, Katia studied the

 effect of working conditions and occupations on fertility.
-Katia’s

-research interests include fertility and family formation, the division
+Katia’s research interests include fertility and family

-research and quantitative methods.
+cross-national comparative research and quantitative methods.

-gender roles in comparative perspective.
+context and gender roles in comparative perspective.

-download CV
+Download CV

 Sociology of Social Change